raulh82vlc/raulh82vlc.github.io/_posts/2012-8-31-Look-For-Events-Location-AR.md

 As it is shown different events of interest are shown by the Augmented Reality / Geo-location system.

 ## Description:
-3 ongoing events
+- 3 ongoing events
-1 event that will start in 1 hour at least and 1 event that will start in more than an hour
+- 1 event that will start in 1 hour at least
+- and 1 event that will start in more than an hour

-## The rules are color dependent, where each color indicates the proximity in time to the current time wherever you are:
+- Basically are color dependent, where each color indicates the proximity in time to the current time wherever you are.

+## Rules:
 - Blue for events than are far away in time.
 - Green for events about one hour
 - Yellow for events that have more than 30 minutes